 Everybody has thousands of thoughts per day.
-Some are helpful and uplifting (“I’m glad I did that”, “I really like being here”), and some are more downbeat (“I’ll never be able to do this”, “I’m a waste of space”).
-Negative Automatic Thoughts are particularly problematic – they often seem plausible at the time, but in actual fact they are unduly negative and can lead us to feel anxious or depressed.
-Thought records are a key part of cognitive behavioural treatment.
-They are useful for a number of reasons:
+Some are helpful and uplifting (e.g. “I’m glad I did that”, “I really like being here”), and some are more downbeat (e.g. “I’ll never be able to do this”, “I’m a waste of space”).
+More importantly, some are accurate (e.g. “I really messed up that time”) and others are untrue (e.g. “I’m completely useless”).

 - They make our negative automatic thoughts visible to us

 - They help us to identify any problems with our thinking